 First, let’s define intimacy.
 Essentially, intimacy is a deep feeling of closeness with another person.
 This closeness can be with a friend, family member, or partner.
 Vulnerability is the ability to let down your guard and be open and honest with another person.
 It’s taking your mask off or being real.

 Put these two together and you get something very, very powerful when it comes to connecting with others.
 Intimate vulnerability is allowing yourself to be yourself—flaws and all—and cultivating a deep bond with another person.
 It’s sitting down and having a real heart-to-heart while making eye contact, opening up, and feeling safe to share.

 It’s not easy to find those willing to cultivate such authenticity, with one reason being that so many people have been hurt by others.
 Maybe they were vulnerable and intimate and ended up getting hurt, so they put a wall up around their hearts.
 Maybe this has happened time and time again, which can make for a lonely life even if surrounded by people.

 How Can Intimate Vulnerability Help You?

 Think about your relationships with others right now.
 Do you feel deeply connected to several people?
-Someone you can really sit down with, make eye contact, and share your most intimate and real feelings?
+Is there someone you can really sit down with, make eye contact, and share your most intimate and real feelings?
 Someone you can feel super safe with, knowing they will love you unconditionally?
-If not, maybe it’s time you started seeking such either with people you already know or by meeting new people.
+If not, maybe it’s time you started seeking such—either with people you already know or by meeting new people.

 You deserve to have authentic, deep, intimate relationships.
 We all do.
 Keep in mind that you will have to commit to being vulnerable at times, sharing what is deep in your heart.
 It might seem odd at first, but with the right person, it will become a natural and wonderful experience.